akoidan/pychat/README.md

 Take a look at [Contributing.md](/CONTRIBUTING.md) for more info details.

 # TODO list
+* Add webrtc peer to peer secure chats (like telegrams)
+* docker-all should output logs to stdout
 * openrc is not getting killed in docker https://github.com/dockage/alpine-openrc/issues/2
 * Store userOnline in a single list, refactor All channel for online storing
 * Add "last seen" feature and status afk/online/dnd